 Typical reasons for this accommodation: Some students struggle with a slower processing speed/working memory or have a Math Disorder, which makes it more challenging and time consuming to mentally compute equations.

-Language Substitution Accommodation: students may be approved to study two Culture (LACS) or Civilization (CLCV) courses in place of a spoken language.
+Foreign Language Alternative: students may be approved to study two Culture (LACS) or Civilization (CLCV) courses in place of a spoken language.
 LACS courses must be in the same culture.
 There are some other courses that could fulfill the requirement, but those exceptions must be approved by the Language and Culture Studies department chair.